peachfinance/blogpeachfinancecom/src/pages/posts/covid-19-part-1-helping-borrowers-through-hard-times.md

 title: 'COVID-19 Part 1: Helping Borrowers Through Hard Times'
 date: 2020-03-30T22:08:04.753Z
 thumb_img_path: /images/8163895040_f57a5d918a_b.jpg
+excerpt: >-
+  The COVID-19 public health crisis has created unprecedented challenges for borrowers and lenders alike.
+This post focuses on how lenders can leverage Peach’s solution to help borrowers in times of emergency and financial hardship.
+Peach’s solution gives lenders various ways to handle hardships and loan modifications
 template: post
 ---
 ### Helping Borrowers Through Hard Times